Heavy Metals In Candy

 • Frequency of intake

-• Duration over months and years
+• Duration over time

-• The proportion that is inorganic
+• Fraction that is inorganic

 How “Safe Per Year” Estimates Are Calculated

-These estimates typically combine:
+These estimates combine:

-• Measured concentration in ppb
+• Measured ppb levels

-• Average serving size in grams
+• Typical serving size

-They are screening tools, not individualized medical advice.
+These estimates are screening tools, not individualized medical advice.

 What Federal Agencies Say About Arsenic In Food